Doxuno

 GARDEN LEAVE

 During the notice period preceding termination of employment, the Employer may, at its sole discretion, place the Employee on garden leave for a period not exceeding three (3) months.
-During garden leave: (a) the Employee shall remain an employee and shall continue to receive full salary and benefits; (b) the Employee shall not be required to attend the Employer's premises or perform any duties; (c) the Employee shall not engage in any competitive activity or communicate with the Employer's clients or employees without express written consent; and (d) the garden leave period shall be credited towards the restraint period, reducing the post-employment restraint period proportionately.
-The Employer's right to place the Employee on garden leave shall not constitute constructive dismissal.
+During garden leave: (a) the Employee shall remain an employee and shall continue to receive full salary and benefits; (b) the Employee shall not be required to attend the Employer's premises or perform any duties; (c) the Employee shall not engage in any competitive activity or communicate with the Employer's clients or employees without express written consent; and (d) the garden leave period shall be credited towards the Restraint Period, reducing the post-employment restraint duration proportionately.
+The Employer's exercise of garden leave shall not constitute constructive dismissal.

 8.